Cancel anytime

 Industry Overview

-The e-commerce market in Africa is rapidly growing, driven by increasing internet and mobile penetration, a young and tech-savvy population, and rising disposable incomes.
-However, it faces challenges such as infrastructure limitations, logistical complexities, and low consumer trust in online shopping.
+The e-commerce industry in Africa is growing rapidly, driven by increasing internet penetration, mobile phone adoption, and a growing middle class.
+However, it faces challenges such as limited infrastructure, low consumer trust, and logistical complexities.

 Positioning

-Jumia is positioned as a leading e-commerce platform in Africa, aiming to provide a convenient and reliable online shopping experience.
-Its competitive advantages include its established brand, extensive logistics network, and diverse product offerings.
-However, it faces competition from local players and international giants like Amazon.
+Jumia is positioned as a leading e-commerce platform in Africa, offering a wide range of products and services.
+Its competitive advantages include its established brand, its logistics network, and its payment platform.
+However, it faces competition from local players and international giants.

 Total Addressable Market (TAM)